capstone-au2025/project/frontend/README.md

 ## Configuration

-All user-facing text (titles, descriptions, form questions, button labels, etc.) is managed in a centralized YAML configuration file: `src/config/uiConfig.yaml`
+All user-facing text (titles, descriptions, form questions, button labels, etc.) is managed in a centralized YAML configuration file shared by both frontend and backend: `../app-config.yaml` (at project root)

 To modify any text in the application:

-1. Edit `src/config/uiConfig.yaml`
+1. Edit `app-config.yaml` (at the project root)
+2. Run tests to verify the configuration is valid: `npm test`
-2. Run `npm run build` to parse the configuration
+3. Run `npm run build` to parse the configuration
-3. Deploy the updated application
+4. Deploy the updated application

 The YAML configuration is parsed once at build time and embedded directly into the application bundle.
 No runtime parsing overhead is incurred.
+Tests automatically load from the actual YAML file, so any configuration changes are immediately validated.

 ## Setup